 Keith, S., 2010.
 Impact of environmental change on ecological communities.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: